1931 United Kingdom census: Destruction of 1931 census for England and Wales

-There was no census taken in 1941 due to the Second World War; however, the register taken as a result of the National Registration Act 1939, which was released into the public domain on a subscription basis in 2015 with some redactions, captures many of the same details as the census and has assumed greater significance following the destruction of the 1931 census.
+There was no census taken in 1941 due to the Second World War; however, the register taken as a result of the National Registration Act 1939 captures many of the same details as the census, with the added advantage of having each subject's date of birth, and has assumed greater significance following the destruction of the 1931 census.
+The 1939 register was released into the public domain on a subscription basis in 2015 with some redactions, including details of those still alive being blanked out.